Skip to main content

 Applications experience varying levels of load and traffic.
 Sometimes, requests can become so numerous that an application may struggle to respond, resulting in errors for users.
 Scalability is the solution to prevent these disruptions.
 It involves increasing resources or instances of similar applications and distributing the load among them.

 Additionally, temporary traffic growth may occur only during specific hours of the day.
 In such cases, manual scalability can be time-consuming and challenging.
 Conversely, allocating excessive resources to an application during low load periods can incur unnecessary costs.
-Automatic scalability in ArvanCloud Container provides a solution to these challenges.
+Automatic scalability in Arvancloud Container provides a solution to these challenges.

 Generally, there are two types of scalability in infrastructure: